antonsofyan/Topic-Modeling-LDA-and-SVMs-for-Wikipedia-Articles-Classification/README.md

 # Topic Modeling (Latent Dirichlet Allocation) for Wikipedia Articles Classification

-In this work, we aim is to develop a binary classifier that allows discriminating between the documents of two different categories of articles on the English Wikipedia.
-For this, the Latent Dirichlet Allocation (LDA) algorithm  will be used to obtain the topics of each article and a Support Vector Machine (SVM) classifier will be used.
+In this work, we aim to develop a binary classifier that allows discriminating between the documents of two different categories of articles on the English Wikipedia.
+For this, the Latent Dirichlet Allocation (LDA) algorithm is used to obtain the topics of each article and a Support Vector Machine (SVM) classifier to distinguish the articles from the distribution of LDA topics.

 The steps to follow are following: